What Is Paint?

 Paint also can be defined as the diffused item in a particular binder, dissolved in a particular solvent.

-*Adhesion: it defined as the extent of attachment between film & the substrate
+*Adhesion: is defined as the extent of attachment between film & the substrate.

 Properties of Paint

 - It should available in the required color with high hiding power.

 - It should be able to resist the atmospheric conditions in which it will be put

 - The films produced should be washable

 - It should resist corrosion

 - It should have sufficient consistency (property to resist permanent change of shape) for a particular purpose for which the paint is to be used.

-- The paint film covered any surface should give a gloss appearance.
+- The paint film covering any surface should give a gloss appearance.

 All necessary requirements of purpose can be added to paint by properly choosing the proper pigments, extenders, binders, and their quantities.
 There are no set methods for doing so.